codetalcott/datastar-bun-sdk/README.md

 # Datastar Bun SDK

-A Bun-optimized SDK for interacting with Datastar services.
-This SDK provides a TypeScript interface for Datastar's realtime (SSE) hypermedia capabilities.
+A Bun-optimized server-side SDK for generating Datastar SSE events.
+This SDK provides a TypeScript interface for creating Datastar-compatible Server-Sent Events that power reactive frontend applications.

 ## Project Status